Chemsex and Therapy (1/2): Understanding Chemsex

 Silva Neves

-Silva Neves is a COSRT-accredited and UKCP-registered psychosexual and relationship psychotherapist, and a trauma psychotherapist.
+Silva Neves, UKCP, is a COSRT-accredited and UKCP-registered psychosexual and relationship psychotherapist, and a trauma psychotherapist.
 He is a Pink Therapy Clinical Associate.
 Silva is a member of the editorial board for the leading international journal Sexual and Relationship Therapy and the author of two books: Compulsive Sexual Behaviours, A Psycho-Sexual Treatment Guide for Clinicians (Routledge), Sexology: The Basics (Routledge), and he co-edited two textbooks with Dominic Davies: Erotically Queer (Routledge) and Relationally Queer (Routledge), and he speaks internationally.
 Silva is the recipient of the Sexual Freedom Ally Award in 2023.

 Speaker Disclosures: